itrnka/ha-framework/docs/modules.md

 ];
 ```

-This example shows, how we can have separated logic for users, articles and languages.
+> This example shows how we can have a separate logic for users, articles, and languages (Each logic is a separate module).

-## How to create new module
+## How to create a new module

-Our class must implement interface `ha\Internal\DefaultClass\Module\Module` or must be extended from `ha\Internal\DefaultClass\Module\ModuleDefaultAbstract` (this abstract class has default implementation of module interface).
-Abstract is useful, when we can use normal functionality.
-If we need e.g. special initializon in constructor, we can implement an interface.
+Module must implement interface [`ha\Internal\DefaultClass\Module\Module`](#module-interface) or must be extended from an abstract class `ha\Internal\DefaultClass\Module\ModuleDefaultAbstract`.
+The abstract class contains a predefined logic that is sufficient for the vast majority of implementations.
+If we need a special implementation, we need to implement the interface (for example, if we need something special in the constructor).

 ```php
 class ArticleModule extends ModuleDefaultAbstract